Smoked corned beef is so easy to make and is a delicious alternative to a traditional corned beef recipe.

 - Slice the finished beef as thin or as thick as you want!

-- Corned beef - store bought but if you can make your own go for it!
+- 3 pound Corned beef briskets - purchase a corned beef brisket but if you can make your own go for it!

 - Seasoning packet - the one that came with the corned beef.